 Qualification to test for the elementary gifted education program is based on students' STAR (Renaissance Learning) Reading and Mathematics Achievement Test results from the third quarter benchmark exam of the previous school year.
 Those students who have scored at the 80th percentile or above on both assessments are eligible for further testing.
 Qualifying students are invited to take the Otis-Lennon School Abilities Test (OLSAT) which is administered at various district school sites in August.
-Students are ranked on a combination of the OLSAT and STAR test scores.
+Students are ranked on a combination of OLSAT and STAR test scores.
 The highest scoring students are placed in the available openings in the GATE classes.
-GATE instruction begins in September, typically the third week of school.
-GATE Parent Night (2017-18), for parents with students presently enrolled in GATE, is October 4, 2017, at the Stockdale Elementary GATE Center, from 7-7:30 PM at the Stockdale Elementary GATE Center.
+GATE instruction begins in September.
+GATE Parent Orientation Night is October 3, 2018 from 7:00-7:30 PM at the Stockdale Elementary GATE Center.
 GATE Parent Orientation Night Flyer

 The GATE instructors participate in the DonorsChoose program and have been quite successful in getting numerous projects funded.
-We have acquired eight new laptops and a variety of math, art and science materials used for many of our S.T.E.A.M. challenges and activities.
-Several of the GATE teachers’ projects have been fully or partially funded by Chevron through its partnership program with non-profit organizations.Fourth graders engage in the study of the History of the World, an across-the-disciplines unit encompassing geography, geology, archaeology, paleontology and anthropology.
-The 5th graders participate in the study of Space Science, a unit specifically designed to extend and enrich the 5th grade earth science core curriculum.
+We have acquired a variety of math, art, and science materials used for many of our S.T.E.A.M. challenges and activities.
+Several of the GATE teachers’ projects have been fully or partially funded by Chevron through its partnership program with non-profit organizations.Fourth graders begin the year with a study of the History of the World, an interdisciplinary unit encompassing geography, geology, archaeology, paleontology and anthropology.
+The 5th graders participate in the study of Space Science, a unit specifically designed to extend and enrich the earth science core curriculum.
 This unit integrates the study of our universe, the history of space flight and exploration, and exposes our students to career options in the fields of science, engineering, and advanced mathematics.
-Our 6th grade students are involved in studying the Art of Photography, a specially-designed unit which integrates art and technology and promotes experimentation, creativity, and observation skills.
-The 6th graders also experience a hands-on approach to learning about Economics and Finance by participating in an on-line Stock Market game.
-Students discover the real-world applications related to what they are learning in the classroom while competing with teams of students at other schools across the state.
-In the Stock Market Game Competition, Fall 2012, the 6th grade GATE students placed in the top three teams in the Southern California Region.
-This ranks our students in the top 1% of the nation!
+Sixth graders experience a hands-on approach to learning about Economics and Finance.
+In Stock Market game competitions, students discover real-world applications while competing with school teams across the state.
+Our 6th grade students consistently place in the top tier of the Southern California Region including a top 1% finish in the nation in 2012!

-Student learning is enhanced further by participation in educational field study programs related to the GATE curriculum.
-Each grade level takes part in two out-of-town field trips each year.
-In the fall, all grades participate in educational field trips related to their units of study.
-Fourth graders visit the La Brea Tar Pits in Los Angeles to extend their study of Archaeology and Paleontology.
+Student learning is enhanced by participation in educational field study programs related to the GATE curriculum.
+Each grade level participates in two out-of-town field trips each year.
+Fourth graders visit the La Brea Tar Pits in Los Angeles to extend their study of Paleontology and Archaeology.
 To enhance their study of Space Science, fifth graders travel to NASA's Jet Propulsion Laboratory in Pasadena.
-To extend their study of Aerodynamics, our sixth graders enjoy a tour of the Planes of Fame Museum in Chino.
-Spring field trips include a tour of the George C. Page Museum in Los Angeles where 4th graders extend their study of Archaeology and Paleontology.
-The 5th grade students travel to the Los Angeles County Museum of Art to expand their knowledge of Art History and the Visual Arts.
-To extend their study of The Art of Photography, our sixth graders will tour the Getty Center in Los Angeles.
+To enrich their study of Ancient Art History and Appreciation, sixth graders tour Getty Villa in Malibu.
+Spring field trips include a learning experience at the Petersen Car Museum in Los Angeles where 4th graders extend their study of Automotive Technology & Design and Modern California History.
+Fifth grade students travel to the Los Angeles County Museum of Art to expand their knowledge of Art History and the Visual Arts.
+Architectual Design is the focus for sixth graders as they enjoy an excursion to Hearst Castle in San Simeon.
 Funding for all field trip experiences are provided by GATE parents.

-The GATE teachers continually strive to improve the curriculum to appropriately meet the needs of these special-needs learners.
-The instructors are committed to creating a supportive learning environment where students with exceptionally high intellectual abilities are challenged, yet feel safe to take risks in their academic explorations.
+Our GATE teachers continually strive to improve the curriculum to appropriately meet the needs of these special-needs learners.
+Instructors are committed to creating a supportive learning environment where students with exceptionally high intellectual abilities are challenged, yet feel safe to take risks in their academic explorations.
 The GATE team is dedicated to making a positive difference in the lives of the District’s gifted children.